3mrgnc3/attiny85_ducky/README.md

 }

 void loop() {
-    // the loop function is intentionally left empty but if zou want to repeat the payload, you can add code here.
+    // the loop function is intentionally left empty But if you want to repeat the payload,
+    // you can add code here with your desired logic and delays instead of in setup().
 }
 ```

+Now you can plug in the device to a Windows machine, and it will open the RickRoll URL in the default web browser after a short delay.

 -----